First prize: £1000

 Poems to be single-spaced and a line count noted at the top of the first page.

-Online entries should be a single file containing all five poems, attached to an email sent to firstname.lastname@example.org
+Online entries should be a single file containing all five poems, to be submitted online once the entry fee is paid.

-The filename of online entries must be the title of the entry (or of the first poem in the entry) and must be either a .doc, .docx, .rft, .wps, .pdf or .txt file.
+The file type of online entries must be either a .doc, .docx, .rft, .pdf or .txt file.

 Under no circumstances can alterations be made to poems once entered.